Semi-universality of CFT$_d$ entropy at large spin: Large Yang-Mills theory at high

 There is a particular (lightcone bootstrap) sense in which all CFTs become effectively free at asymptotically large angular momenta.
-One source of intuition for this assertion uses the $AdS/CFT$ correspondence, noting that the any two large angular momentum bulk particles typically stay very far from each other, and so hardly interact with each other.
+One source of intuition for this assertion uses the $AdS/CFT$ correspondence, noting that any two large-angular-momentum bulk particles typically stay very far from each other, and so hardly interact with each other.

 Consider a collection of free particles in the bulk, and let $Z$ denote the second quantized (multiparticle) partition function of this free system.
 In \eqref{zeo} (see Appendix \ref{lcform}), we have computed $\ln Z$ for any given choice of bulk particles, and demonstrated that this formula always takes the semi-universal form \eqref{sn} in the limit \eqref{limnew}.
-The reader may find herself wondering whether \eqref{zeo}--together with the lore that `all CFTs are free at large enough $J$' -- together constitute a general explanation for the universal semi-universal behaviour \eqref{sn} in every CFT.
-Our analysis of ${\cal N}=4$ Yang Mills at strong coupling makes it abundantly clear that this suspicion is very far off the mark.
+The reader may wonder whether \eqref{zeo}, together with the lore that `all CFTs are free at large enough $J$', constitute a general explanation for the semi-universal behaviour \eqref{sn} in every CFT.
+Our analysis of ${\cal N}=4$ Yang-Mills at strong coupling makes it abundantly clear that this suspicion is very far off the mark.

-The partition function of ${\cal N}=4$ Yang Mills theory takes the GFF form (\eqref{zeo} with 10d gravitons as seed primaries) when the dual phase is a free bulk gas.
+The partition function of ${\cal N}=4$ Yang-Mills theory takes the GFF form (\eqref{zeo} with 10d gravitons as seed primaries) when the dual phase is a free bulk gas.
 As we have explained in this section, this is the case in the $T \leq \frac{1}{2 \pi}$ gas phase (in this case the seed primaries for GFF are the modes of 10 SUGRA in $AdS_5\times S^5$), provided also that

-The equation \eqref{angmomcond} emphasizes, the GFF formula fails even in the low temperature gas phase at large enough values of the angular momentum.
-As the temperatures are raised above $\frac{1}{2\pi}$, the bulk phase includes a black hole, and any attempt to model the entropy of a black hole via using generalized free fields is simply hopeless.
-Even though there is simply no sense in which they are well approximated by the GFF formula, we have seen in this section, the black hole and grey galaxy phases continue to obey the universal prediction \eqref{sn}.
+The equation \eqref{angmomcond} emphasizes that the GFF formula fails even in the low temperature gas phase at large enough values of the angular momentum.
+As the temperatures are raised above $\frac{1}{2\pi}$, the bulk phase includes a black hole, and any attempt to model the entropy of a black hole by using generalized free fields is simply hopeless.
+Even though there is simply no sense in which they are well-approximated by the GFF formula, we see that the black hole and grey galaxy phases continue to obey the universal prediction \eqref{sn}.